kvnn/OrdControl/README.md

 ## Details
-- as of March 6 2023, this setup is costing me about $13 / day, which is almost entirely EC2 costs
+- it sets up a volume at `/mnt/bitcoin-ord-data` with bitcoin and ord data dirs synced up to March 12 2023
-- it sets up a volume at `/mnt/bitcoin-ord-data` with bitcoin and ord data dirs synced up to February 27 2013
+- as of March 6 2023, this setup is costing me about $13 / day, which is almost entirely EC2 costs.
+I'll sometimes run `terraform --auto-approve destroy` when I know I won't be using it
 - you can change regions, availability zones and instance types in `variables.tf`.
 Note that the data drive mount may fail for instances that use `nvme` type drives, and it may fail for other regions.
 If you have a use-case you need help with, feel free to create an Issue.
 - the AMI used is a standard AWS AMI
 - see `init.tpl` for the scripting done to your server (e.g. to make sure there are no backdoors here)